Mura (Japanese term)

 Mura (斑) is a Japanese word meaning "unevenness; irregularity; lack of uniformity; nonuniformity; inequality", and is a key concept in the Toyota Production System (TPS) as one of the three types of waste (muda, mura, muri).
-Waste in this context refers to the wasting of time or resources rather than wasteful by-products and should not be confused with Waste reduction.
+Waste in this context refers to the wasting of time or resources rather than wasteful by-products and should not be confused with waste reduction.
 Toyota adopted these three Japanese words as part of their product improvement program, due to their familiarity in common usage.

-Mura, in terms of business/process improvement, is avoided through Just-In-Time systems which are based on keeping little or no inventory.
+Mura, in terms of business/process improvement, is avoided through just-in-time manufacturing systems, which are based on keeping little or no inventory.
 These systems supply the production process with the right part, at the right time, in the right amount, using first-in, first-out (FIFO) component flow.
-Just-In-Time systems create a “pull system” in which each sub-process withdraws its needs from the preceding sub-processes, and ultimately from an outside supplier.
+Just-in-time systems create a "pull system" in which each sub-process withdraws its needs from the preceding sub-processes, and ultimately from an outside supplier.
 When a preceding process does not receive a request or withdrawal it does not make more parts.
 This type of system is designed to maximize productivity by minimizing storage overhead.